 The county has embarked on a planning initiative to develop additional incentives and programs to address affordable and workforce housing needs in the community.
 The county has an Affordable Housing Plan in place.
 The Affordable Housing Plan was accepted in October 2017 and county staff have been working to implement changes identified in the plan.
+Some changes have been made in recent years while some are still being worked on.
 While not an exhaustive list of the report's recommendations, potential strategies include:

-- Waiving or substantially reducing (rather than deferring) impact fees for affordable housing development for low- and moderate-income households; - Allowing and encouraging the use of Accessory Dwelling Units; - Prioritizing capital improvements in Immokalee; - Providing guidance on suitable types of farmworker housing by zoning district; - Improving code compliance efforts at mobile home parks in Immokalee; - Revisions to the County's Local Housing Assistance Plan to require 30- or 50-year affordability periods, rather than the current 15-year requirement; and - Reviewing the use of Affordable Housing Density Bonus provisions, including determining how many units have been created under the provision and whether enforcement actions were taken against developers that neglected to provide the agreed upon units.
+- Waiving or substantially reducing (rather than deferring) impact fees for affordable housing development for low- and moderate-income households; - Allowing and encouraging the use of Accessory Dwelling Units; - Prioritizing capital improvements in Immokalee; - Providing guidance on suitable types of farmworker housing by zoning district; - Improving code compliance efforts at mobile home parks in Immokalee; - Revisions to the County's Local Housing Assistance Plan to require 30- or 50-year affordability periods, rather than the previous 15-year requirement.
+The county has changed the affordability period to 30 years; and - Reviewing the use of Affordable Housing Density Bonus provisions, including determining how many units have been created under the provision and whether enforcement actions were taken against developers that neglected to provide the agreed upon units.